Gadigal: British colonisation of Gadigal country

 Soon after his arrival at Port Jackson, Governor Arthur Phillip estimated the Aboriginal population of the area at around 1,500 people, although other estimates range from as low as 200 to as high as 4,000.
 The Gadigal clan was estimated to have 50-80 people.

 The colonisation of the land by British settlers and the subsequent introduction of infectious diseases including smallpox decimated the Gadigal people and their neighbours.
 The 1789 smallpox epidemic was estimated to have killed about 50% of the Eora population, with only three Gadigal survivors.
 (Note: This epidemic is unlikely to have been a natural event.(Warren 2013)) However, archaeological evidence suggests that some Gadigal people may have escaped to the Concord area and settled there.
 Since colonisation and its subsequent spread, most Gadigal people have been displaced from their traditional lands.

 The former Marrickville Council area, now part of Inner West Council, is situated within Gadigal country and bordering Wangal country.
 In 1994 the Marrickville Aboriginal Consultative Committee was established and the committee established the Cadigal/Wangal peoples' website.

 Gadigal elder Allen Madden estimates that several hundred Dharug people, including at least a hundred Gadigal people in his own family, live in Sydney today.

 Popular culture

-Australian band Midnight Oil included a song "Gadigal Land" as a single in their The Makarrata Project mini-album project.
+Australian band Midnight Oil included a song, "Gadigal Land", as a single on their The Makarrata Project mini-album project.
 The song includes a verse written and spoken by Gadigal poet Joel Davison.
-A statement from Sony Music Australia explained: "It is a provocative recount of what happened in this place, and elsewhere in Australia, since 1788".
+A statement from Sony Music Australia explained: "It is a provocative recount of what happened in this place, and elsewhere in Australia, since 1788."

-In October 2023, the New South Wales government renamed a Sydney Metro station to Gadigal railway station whilst it was under construction, which had formerly been named as Pitt Street station.
+In October 2023, the New South Wales government renamed a Sydney Metro station to Gadigal railway station whilst it was under construction, which had formerly been named Pitt Street station.

 Notable people

 Nanbaree was a young Gadigal boy who survived the smallpox outbreak in 1789.
-He was taken to the British colonial outpost at Sydney and became an important interpreter between the Indigenous people and the colonisers.
+He was taken to the British colonial outpost at Sydney and became an important interpreter between the Indigenous people and the British.